iddqdsound/iddqdsound.github.io/index.md

 ## TL;DR

 I’m Arya.
-I work in the realm of music and film audio & make audio tutorials in my spare time.
+I'm a musician, sound designer, and producer.
+I've worked in the realm of music and film audio for 14 years & I make audio tutorials in my spare time.
 I was born in Iran, spent most of my twenties moving from continent to continent with my band, [yada yada yada](/bio) and now I live in Canada where I work as a freelance Dialogue & Podcast Editor, Film Composer & Tutor.

 ## Testimonials